Singapore is an impatient nation.

 Speed Curve is designed to closely monitor the front-end performance of your website and send you regular results with regards to load time, server delays, and page size to name a few.

-An alternative would be to consult an online marketing agency such as MediaOne for a detailed analysis and report, coupled with insights on how best you can improve on the various elements, for a better site performance.
+An alternative would be to consult an online marketing agency such as MediaOne for a detailed analysis and report, coupled with insights on how best you can improve on the various elements, for better site performance.
 What makes this option even better is the fact that you’ll be guided on what to do instead of just pinpointing where the issue could be.

 Always Strive for Better Results than the Industry Averages and standards